XenyxNZ/Arma-3-Performance-Guide/Guide.md

 	*  Generally recommended to keep this at the minimum of what you require for your gameplay.
 * Shadows & shadow distance (when on low/med settings).
 	* Highly recommended to disable shadows, as their FPS reduction is often significant.
-		<small>If you wish to keep shadows enabled, counterintuitively setting them to high/ultra can sometimes yield more performance than low/medium, as this switches most of the shadow rendering computation to the GPU.</small>
+	If you wish to keep shadows enabled, counterintuitively setting them to high/ultra can sometimes yield more performance than low/medium, as this switches most of the shadow rendering computation to the GPU.

 **GPU taxing settings which contribute to the most FPS loss are:**
-<small>Please note that some of these settings may appear to have little to no performance impact if your CPU or RAM are the primary bottleneck.</small>
+Please note that some of these settings may appear to have little to no performance impact if your CPU or RAM are the primary bottleneck.
 * Sampling.
 	* Generally recommended to keep at 100%, setting this higher can result in worse FPS while barely improving visual quality.
 * Shadows & shadow distance (when on high/ultra settings).